parisollie/PaklanK-eex/README.md

 This repository contains all the work done  for my social service what I do for the faculty of engineering UNAM.
-The supervisor of my social service is M.I Norma Elva Chavéz Rodríguez.